Webinar | Reducing exposure to toxic plasticisers in PVC medical devices

 Plasticised PVC products are commonly used in medical devices and equipment such as tubing and medical gloves.
 Patients can be exposed to unsafe levels of harmful plasticisers, particularly vulnerable patients such as newborns and children, who are exposed during critical periods of development.

-HCWH Europe is hosting a webinar on 15 May to explore these issues from a scientific evidence perspective, with a focus on PVC medical devices.
-Speakers will highlight the risks of using PVC medical devices and discuss the importance of phasing out PVC to reduce exposure to harmful chemicals throughout the entire PVC lifecycle.
+HCWH Europe hosted a webinar on 15 May to explore these issues from a scientific evidence perspective, with a focus on PVC medical devices.
+Speakers highlighted the risks of using PVC medical devices and discussed the importance of phasing out PVC to reduce exposure to harmful chemicals throughout the entire PVC lifecycle.

 Concerns about harmful plasticiser exposure started with di-(2-ethylhexyl) phthalate (DEHP), known to be toxic due to its endocrine properties.
 Alternative plasticisers have since been introduced to replace DEHP, but they have yet to be extensively studied.
 Recent evidence-based studies reveal the risk of exposure and highlight the toxicological profile of alternative plasticisers as regrettable substitutions.
 Importantly, alternative plasticisers do not address harmful emissions of toxic chemicals during the production and disposal of PVC products, which further contributes to environmental and health hazards.

-This webinar will highlight the importance of phasing out PVC as the best course of action to reduce exposure to harmful chemicals in terms of plasticisers during product use and throughout the entire PVC lifecycle, from production to disposal.
-Themes from HCWH Europe's upcoming report on PVC will be discussed.
+This webinar highlighted the importance of phasing out PVC as the best course of action to reduce exposure to harmful chemicals in terms of plasticisers during product use and throughout the entire PVC lifecycle, from production to disposal.
+Themes from HCWH Europe's upcoming report on PVC were discussed.

-• Inform participants about PVC's environmental and health impacts, including its production, use, and disposal.
+• Informed participants about PVC's environmental and health impacts, including its production, use, and disposal.

-• Launch our new report "Towards a PVC-free healthcare: Reducing environmental impact and exposure to harmful chemicals."
+• Launched our new report "Towards a PVC-free healthcare: Reducing environmental impact and exposure to harmful chemicals."

-• Present new research studies on the exposure of plasticisers in healthcare units, specifically in the Neonatal Intensive Care Unit (NICU).
+• Presented new research studies on the exposure of plasticisers in healthcare units, specifically in the Neonatal Intensive Care Unit (NICU).

-• Encourage and support healthcare providers to reduce their reliance on PVC products.
+• Encouraged and support healthcare providers to reduce their reliance on PVC products.

 Speakers